Lawrence-Krukrubo/Deeplearning.ai_NN_and_DL/README.md

-# Deeplearning.ai Neaural Network and Deep Learning Specialization, Course One.
+# Deeplearning.ai Neural Network and Deep Learning Specialization, Course One.
 This is the First Course in the Deep-Learning-Specialization  by deeplearning.ai

 ## Structure: